chekri/Elastica_with_Lever/README.md

-# Instructions for Using Codes and Tools in this Folder
+# Instructions
-These are the codes used in the examples of my PhD thesis.
-These programs are written in AUTO-07p and Python3.
-The examples are performed using the AUTO-07p software package.
+This repository contains the continuation codes used in the accompanying article.
+The numerical continuation is performed using AUTO-07p, a powerful and easy-to-install software tool for continuation and bifurcation problems in ordinary differential equations (ODEs).
+A copy of this software package along with the instructions is provided.

 ## AUTO-07p Configuration